Recovery is possible

 How We Treat Alcohol Addiction

 Canadian Health Recovery Centre (CHRC) challenges the traditional treatment models used by most addiction treatment centres in Ontario.
-We focus on the underlying issues and root causes that can drive addiction—and on how nutritious food can heal the body and mind (orthomolecular therapy).
+We focus on the underlying issues and root causes that can drive addiction.

 Our alcohol addiction recovery program is designed specifically for men.
-We provide a safe, supportive environment in which men can discuss their feelings, thoughts, and experiences without fear of judgement.
+We provide a safe, supportive environment in which you can discuss your feelings, thoughts, and experiences without fear of judgement.

 Our team uses evidence-based therapeutic approaches, including cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), mindfulness, and other integrative therapies in our inpatient residential programs.
 We also offer concurrent mental health programs for clients struggling with depression, anxiety, and other mental health concerns.